All Pinnacle offices will be closed this Friday, July 4, in observance of Independence Day. See all federal bank holidays at PNFP.com/Holidays.

 Pinnacle relies on the following channels to communicate with our clients:

-“Phishing” is a common scheme where fraudsters contact you and attempt to coerce you to divulge information or visit a fraudulent website.
+“Phishing” is unfortunately a common scheme where fraudsters contact you and attempt to coerce you to divulge information or visit a fraudulent website.
 Learn more about how to detect and thwart phishing attacks in this article.

 Quick Links